Unraveling the Legacy of Intergenerational Trauma

 Recognizing that you carry around stories, beliefs, and burdens that are not yours is a powerful first step.
 Through therapy, you can begin to unpack the stories and explore how they’ve impacted your life and your relationships.
 Therapy will also allow you to grieve what may have been lost, and will also give you a chance to value the resilience that likely runs through your family story.

-If you’re curious about therapy, you can learn more about my NYC-based private practice here, including my specialty of intergenerational trauma.
-If you’d like to explore working together, let’s schedule your 20 minute phone consultation
+If you’re curious about therapy, you can learn more about my NYC & online private practice here, including my specialty of intergenerational trauma.
+If you’d like to explore working together, schedule your free intro call for therapy today.

 About the Author